 SUB ADULTS: Young dolphins that leave the care of an adult female are no longer calves, but now known as "Sub Adults" since they will not become adults until they mature at 7 to 14 years of age.
-Some dolphins in this category will form small groups of 3 to 6 individuals that socialize and feed together on a regular basis.
+Females in our area tend to mature at 7 years old while males mature about 5-7 years older.
+Some sub adult dolphins will form small groups of 3 to 6 individuals that socialize and feed together on a regular basis.
 Several more calves joined this category in 2025 as adult females gave birth to new calves.
 Some of the male sub adults tend to leave the area.
 Outside studies suggest that the older, mature males will drive the young males from the region, recognizing that they may be competition for mating rights as they mature.
 Female sub adults tend to be free to roam within the existing society.